MaheshaMB/model-router-framework/README.md

 * This is currently a POC implementation, and it can be evolved into an MVP and further to a production-ready solution by applying the necessary configuration enhancements and environment-specific adjustments.

-* This solution is designed specifically for your application’s LLM call workflow, including both standard RAG and Agentic RAG flows.
+* This solution is designed specifically for your application’s LLM call workflow, including RAG and Agentic AI flows.

 * It can be packaged as a reusable library and integrated directly into your application wherever LLM initialization and call execution are performed.